A lottery is a type of gambling where people buy tickets, and then win if their numbers get chosen.

 Birthdays are popular choices, so people choose 1-12 and 1-31 more often.
 Also lucky numbers.

-So maybe you should choose unpopular numbers so when you DO win you get lots of money.
+So maybe you should choose unpopular numbers so when you DO win you get more money.

 (This assumes your lottery is one where prizes are shared among winners.)

 Don't choose the same numbers every week.
 It's a trap!
-If you forget a week then you will be worried that your numbers will come up, and this forces you to buy a ticket every week.
+If you forget a week you then worry that your numbers will come up, and this forces you to buy a ticket every week (even if you are really busy).

 Make a list of many unpopular numbers.